 WebFAC (short for web faculty access) is a web-based application that allows faculty, instructors, teaching assistants and advisors to perform two main functions: access course and roster information, and access advisee academic information.

 WebFAC provides a platform for viewing course information, including class rosters (showing the numbers of enrolled, waitlisted and dropped students), course classroom location, and final exam dates and times.
 In addition, a built-in email tool allows instructors and teaching assistants to send emails to an entire class or selected students.

 Academic and registration information regarding assigned advisees is also visible in WebFAC.
 Advisee grades, class schedules, GPAs and unofficial transcripts for each advisee are available.
 Advisors can see student registration worksheets and authorize students to register from within WebFAC.

-WebFAC also acts as a starting point for access to other web applications, including A&S PlanIT, Blackboard, Course Evaluations, Course Listings, EGrades, Syllabi Central, WebAdvising and WebSTAC.
+WebFAC also acts as a starting point for access to other web applications, including A&S PlanIT, Canvas, Course Evaluations, Course Listings, EGrades, Syllabi Central, WebAdvising and WebSTAC.

 More information regarding WebFAC may be found at the WebFAC help site.